BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

+Answer:

+- Personally I will describe the software solution using illustrations, diagrams, simple sketches, icons or bullet points.

 ## 11. What are the main features or functionalities that make your software stand out?